publiccodeyml/publiccode.yml/docs/en/pa-types.md

-## Tipi di Pubbliche Amministrazioni

-La chiave `intendedAudience/onlyFor` definisce i tipi di Pubblica Amministrazione a cui il software è destinato.
-Questo documento contiene una lista di valori consentiti per questa chiave.
-Questa chiave è opzionale ma, se specificata, deve contenere un valore valido appartenente a questa lista.
+# Public administration types

+The key `intendedAudience/onlyFor` defines the types of public administration which is expected to use this software.
+This document contains a list of allowed values for that key.
+While the key is optional, if it is specified it must contain a value from this list.

-### Internazionale
+### International

-Valore | Descrizione
+Value | Description
 ----- | -----------
-`cities` | Città
+`cities` | City
-`health-services` | Servizi sanitari
+`health-services` | Health service
-`police-forces` | Forze di Polizia
+`police-forces` | Police forces
-`schools` | Scuola di ogni ordine e grado `universities` | Università di ogni tipo
+`schools` | School of any level
+`universities` | University of any level

-### Italia
+### Italy

-Valore | Descrizione
+Value | Description
 ----- | -----------
 `it-ag-turismo` | Agenzie ed Enti per il Turismo `it-ag-lavoro` | Agenzie ed Enti Regionali del Lavoro